weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 git clone https://github.com/weaveworks/guides
 ~~~

-This example uses Vagrant to provision and setup your host, it:
+This example uses Vagrant to provision and set up your host, it:

- * sets up and configures the Ubuntu image on Virtualbox.
+ * downloads and configures the Ubuntu image on Virtualbox.
  * downloads and installs Docker.
- * downloads and installs the Spring-based microservice.
+ * downloads the Spring-based microservice.
+ * downloads Weave from DockerHub.

-If you would like to see a more manual set up of a Virtualbox host with Weave, please review [Getting Started with Weave and Docker on Ubuntu](http://http://weave.works/guides/weave-docker-ubuntu-simple.html).
+If you would like to see a more manual set up of a Virtualbox host with Weave, see [Getting Started with Weave and Docker on Ubuntu](http://http://weave.works/guides/weave-docker-ubuntu-simple.html).

 ~~~bash
 cd guides/spring-boot-weave-service-discovery